 [dropcap]I[/dropcap]t is 2:30 am, and you are awakened by the vibration of your wireless device.
 You adjust your eyes to the darkness and realize the incoming call is from your oldest son.
 You accept the call in haste, because you have an uneasy feeling.
 As you answer the call, the voice on the other end identifies himself as Officer Rutland, and asks to speak with you.
 Now your panic goes into overdrive because the only thing you can think of is that your child is seriously hurt or God forbid, he is dead.
 You answer the officer in hysterics and ask if he is alright.
 The officer assures you your son is well, but wanted to notify you he will be taken to jail.
 By now you are fully awake and inquire the reason.
 The officer replies for POM.
 Now I don’t know about you, but I had no idea what that acronym meant.
 The office heard my hesitation and responded with “possession of marijuana”.
 My reply was I’m sorry can you repeat that statement.
 I felt my blood pressure rising because I could not believe what I was hearing.

 The officer went on to explain he stopped my son for texting while driving.
 When he asked for his license and insurance he could sense a faint smell of marijuana.
 He proceeded to ask if there was any in his vehicle and the reply was, yes.
 At that moment he informed my son he would be going to jail, and he asked the officer to contact me.
+As soon as I found out about this, I didn’t know whether I needed to start looking for a lawyer to help drop these charges, preferably a criminal defense one, as this is a misdemeanor.
+Come to think of it, I think my friend’s son was in the same situation, and they used a firm similar to Dennis, Stewart & Krischer for their help and expertise through this process.
+From what she said, they were meant to be really good.
+So, I’ll have to see what they say.
 I was also informed he did this as a courtesy because my son was very respectful and complied to his instructions.
 Being that my son is 20 and legally an adult he did not have to oblige.

 Words can not provide a vivid picture of my state of mind at that point.
 I sat there in the darkness attempting to fight back the tears.
 As a parent it is your responsibility to encourage your children, exhibit appropriate behavior while instilling the proper morals and values according to God’s word.
 At the point that your child branches into the realm of a young adult, they will undoubtedly make their share of mistakes and are then responsible and should be held accountable for their actions.
 This of course in no way reflects upon you because you did the best you could with the means you were provided.
 Even though that may be the stand that society takes, as a mother that statement is far from the truth.
 No matter how well you may have prepared your children for adulthood, when something like this occurs there is always the faint notion, there was something you did not do.
 Especially when this type of behavior was not present in the home, and the pros and cons of this type of behavior was discussed in length many times due to situations observed by other people.
 I went to God in prayer and was lead to the scripture below.